tOlheiser/notes/tooling/gitEssentials.md

 * *git push -u origin {branch-name}* - Pushes the new branch.

-**Remote: Location of where your changes are being pushed to** *git remote -v* - Will reveal the location of the repo.
+**Remote: Location of where your changes are being pushed to**
+* *git remote -v* - Will reveal the location of the repo.
+* *git remote* - Gives you the remote's name.

 **Setting the Remote URL**
 *git remote set-url origin git@github.com:tOlheiser/travel-site.git*